monerium/js-monorepo/README.md

 ### Pipeline

-We use [Release please](https://github.com/googleapis/release-please), for automated releases.
+We use [release-please](https://github.com/googleapis/release-please), for automated releases.
 The configuration file is located at `release-please-config.json`, and the manifest file is at `.release-please-manifest.json`.
 In general, you don't need to manually update the manifest file because the release-please action automatically updates it.

 If you need to adjust a package version, you can update the `release-please-config.json` file with `"release-as": "0.0.1"` for that package.
 Just remember to remove it after the release.